Skip to content

 10:30-11:20 a.m.Enabling Right to Repair

 Right to Repair legislation, whereby consumers have the right to directly or select a service provider to repair their devices instead of returning them to a manufacturer, is being introduced throughout the US and within the EU.
-In February, the Oregon Legislature passed comprehensive Right to Repair legislation with broad, bi-partisan support.
+In February, the Oregon Legislature passed comprehensive Right to Repair legislation with broad, bipartisan support.
 This session will highlight how proponents worked with the tech industry and the business community to better protect intellectual property, ensure consumer privacy and address anti-consumer practices that hinder access to repair.

 10:30-12:30 p.m.Strengthening the Canada-U.S. Relationship